.NET 4, do you know the new features? - Top 10 Least Known Features

 PPDK: 80%

-Introduction: GetFolderPath is used with Environment.SpecialFolder (above) and the improvements to create the folder and control verification if the folder is created.
+Introduction: GetFolderPath is used with Environment.SpecialFolder (above), and the improvements allow for creating the folder and controlling verification if the folder is created.

-Thoughts: The GetFolderPath additions are a new overload so if you were using it prior to .NET 4 it may look the exact same, so this could just be a discoverability issue.
+Thoughts: The GetFolderPath additions are a new overload, so if you were using it prior to .NET 4, it may look exactly the same.
+This could just be a discoverability issue.

 PPDK: 79%

-Introduction: MemoryCache is a per process in memory cache for your application which is VERY easy to use regardless of application type.
-There is also some low plumbing that makes it possible to have the cache stored to other locations, like files or SQL.
+Introduction: MemoryCache is a per-process in-memory cache for your application, which is very easy to use regardless of application type.
+There is also some low-level plumbing that makes it possible to have the cache stored in other locations, like files or SQL.

-Thoughts: WHAT THE HELL PEOPLE!?
+Thoughts: WHAT THE HELL, PEOPLE?!
 Don’t you people use caching?!
-I don’t get this at all, not even slightly.
-If you have an idea why this is so unknown, please share with me in the comment.
+I don’t get this at all—not even slightly.
+If you have an idea why this is so unknown, please share in the comments.

-Introduction: This is a way to parse a string in and have it converted to a GUID, regardless of the format of the GUID.
+Introduction: This is a way to parse a string into a GUID, regardless of the format of the GUID.

-Thoughts: I just don’t think people need to do parsing of GUID’s that much and so it isn’t needed that much.
+Thoughts: I just don’t think people need to do parsing of GUIDs that much, so it isn’t needed that often.

 More detail: http://msdn.microsoft.com/en-us/library/system.guid.parse.aspx